Why Social Media and Booking Software Must Work Together

 2. Automated reminders = fewer no-shows

 After a booking, Goldie sends reminders (SMS/emails) and allows you to set deposit policies.
 This ensures social-media-driven bookings convert into actual appointments.
+Better reliability means you can more confidently promote on social channels.

 3. Capture client profiles + photo galleries

-When a client books, you save their details, preferences and adding their photo history.
-This means you can encourage UGC: ask them to share their final look, tag you, you repost it.
+When a client books, you save their details, preferences, and add their photo history.
+This means you can encourage UGC: ask them to share their final look, tag you, and you repost it.

 Goldie’s client notes and galleries support that.
 You can turn each appointment into fresh social content with minimal effort.

 4. Reporting + insights to inform social content

-You can use this data to inform your social strategy: highlight your most booked service, or show “staff star of the month” content.
+Goldie tracks top-performing services, busiest staff, loyalty clients, etc. You can use this data to inform your social strategy: highlight your most booked service, or show “staff star of the month” content.
 Social media becomes grounded in actual business intelligence, not just random posts.

 5. Inventory + product sales aligned with social content